 The internationally acclaimed Attacca Quartet is one of the most dynamic ensembles of their generation.
-Praised by The Strad for possessing “maturity beyond its members’ years,” they were formed at the Juilliard School in 2003 and made their professional debut in 2007 as part of the Artists International Winners Series in Carnegie Hall’s Weill Recital Hall.
+Praised by The Strad for possessing “maturity beyond its members’ years,” they were formed at the Juilliard School in 2003.
+Since the time of the Quartet’s inception they have won awards in several international competitions including the Grand Prize in both the Osaka International Chamber Music Competition and the Alice Coleman International Chamber Music Competition, and the Radio Listener’s Choice Award in the Melbourne International Chamber Music Competition.
 From 2011-2013 they served as the Juilliard Graduate Resident String Quartet, and for the 2014-2015 season they were selected as the Quartet in Residence by the Metropolitan Museum of Art in New York.
 As stated by The Washington Post, “Mastery like this is scarce enough in quartets that have played together for decades.”

 The Attacca Quartet recently completed a recording project of Haydn’s masterwork “The Seven Last Words of Christ on the Cross,” arranged by Andrew Yee and the Attacca Quartet.
 In his review for Gramophone, Donald Rosenberg wrote, “The Attacca Quartet explore the work’s range of expressive moods with utmost sensitivity to nuance and interplay ....
 They triumph in every respect, and are captured in such vivid sound that no telling Haydn detail is allowed to go unheard.”
 Thewholenote.com wrote, “It’s easily the most satisfying string version of the work that I’ve heard.”